How to Attract International Clients and Traveling Creators to Your Studio

 The “Google Translate” Friction Point

 Imagine a producer from Berlin trying to book a cyclorama wall in Vilnius or a podcast booth in Warsaw.
-If they land on your website and everything, from the equipment names to the cancellation policies, is only available in a language they don't speak, they will immediately bounce.
+If the equipment names, cancellation policy, payment step, and arrival details are unclear, they are more likely to send another inquiry somewhere else.

-• Supported Languages: StudioDock natively supports English, German, French, Spanish, Polish, Lithuanian, Latvian, and Estonian.
+- Supported languages: StudioDock supports English, German, French, Spanish, Polish, Lithuanian, Latvian, and Estonian.

 Marketing Your Space Globally